Mary de Haas

-Mary de Haas (born 1943) is a South African anthropologist, political violence monitor, and human rights documented and defended known for her decades-long work documenting political violence in KwaZulu-Natal.
-De Haas made national headlines in South Africa in November 2025 when she testified before a parliamentary ad hoc committee about why she had backed the then suspended Police Minister Senzo Mchunu’s controversial order to disband a team investigating political cases.
+Mary de Haas (born 1943) is a South African anthropologist, political violence monitor, and human rights documenter and defender known for her decades-long work documenting political violence in KwaZulu-Natal.
+De Haas made national headlines in South Africa in November 2025 when she testified before a parliamentary ad hoc committee about why she had backed the then-suspended Police Minister Senzo Mchunu's controversial order to disband a team investigating political cases.

 Early life and education

 De Haas trained as an anthropologist and completed postgraduate studies in social anthropology.
 Her academic focus contributed to her later work on political conflict and social dynamics in KwaZulu-Natal.
 De Haas lectured in anthropology at the University of KwaZulu-Natal (formerly the University of Natal).
 Her work often intersected with themes of violence, social structures, conflict mediation, and cultural practices.

 She later became associated with the university as an honorary research fellow.